What are the top must-know software design patterns?

 2. Composite Pattern

-• Description: Composes objects into tree structures to represent part-whole hierarchies.
-It lets clients treat individual objects and compositions of objects uniformly.
+• What it does: Composes objects into tree structures to represent part-whole hierarchies, so clients treat single objects and groups of objects the same way.

 interface Graphic { void move(int x, int y); void draw(); } class CompositeGraphic implements Graphic { private List<Graphic> childGraphics = new ArrayList<>(); public void add(Graphic graphic) { childGraphics.add(graphic); } @Override public void move(int x, int y) { for (Graphic graphic : childGraphics) { graphic.move(x, y); } } @Override public void draw() { for (Graphic graphic : childGraphics) { graphic.draw(); } } }